digital-asset/daml/docs/source/deploy/index.rst

 #.
 It will upload the project's compiled DAR file to the ledger via the package management service of the Ledger API.
 This will make the templates defined in the current project available to the users of the ledger.

 Instead of passing ``--host`` and ``--port`` flags to the command above, you can add the following section to the project's ``daml.yaml`` file:

+If the ledger has no authenication, the ``--access-token-file`` flag may be ommitted.

 .. code-block:: yaml